 Scroll down for more information on the 4 easy steps to enroll!

-Returning students should plan to visit with their advisors during Spring Registration on January 3-4 to register for classes.
+Returning students should plan to visit with their advisors during Open Registration on November 5-December 7 to register for classes.

 Thank you for choosing Western Piedmont Community College!!
 We are here to answer any questions you may have.
 Contact Us if you have questions or need more information.